The Rulemaking Petition Process

 between 7:30 am and 4:15 pm (EST) on Federal workdays.

-The petition for rulemaking must, at a minimum:
+The petition for rulemaking must:

 Include contact information, including: petitioner's name, mailing address, phone number, and e-mail address (if available);